lchamb/scss-guide/README.md

 @extend
 ---
-Don’t use SCSS’s `@extend`.
-It doesn’t work with media queries and the way it combines classes can be unintuitive.
+Avoid using `@extend`.
+It doesn’t work with media queries and the way it extends selectors can be unintuitive.
 Use mixins instead.

 Media queries